 The visuals are lackluster but they’re not broken.
 The easiest way to describe them would be to say they are sharpened Playstation 2 graphics.
 If this game was released in 2000 it would have won awards for it’s visuals, now they’re merely average and do the job.
 That’s not to say they look like something from last gen because that’s not the case, the sharper resolution makes them clear if not basic.
 The very standard styles are balanced by a very diverse set of characters and locations.
 While this is not a big budget release there is a lot of personality injected in these characters, overall a case of making the most out of what you have.

 The enemies are the same handful recycled through the game with a few variations on attack but for the most part what you see in the first stage will be what you’re seeing in the last stage.

 The sound brings us back to awkward.
-In some cases where there’s character interaction the sound is done perfectly to create an almost surreal world of distortion while basic sound effects like gunshots and explosions are weak, some of the weakest I’ve heard to be honest.
+In some cases where there are character interactions the sound is done perfectly to create an almost surreal world of distortion.
+Basic sound effects like gunshots and explosions are weak, some of the weakest I’ve heard, to be honest.
 The melodies are haunting and fit the scenes perfectly and the mix of slow and uptempo themes keep you on your toes.
-There were many scenes that were helped move in a 180 because of the change of tempo.
+There were many scenes that were helped to move in a 180 because of the change of tempo.

 For action sequences the gameplay is basic third person over the shoulder.
 It’s basic and gets the job done and that’s all you can say about it, it does the job and that’s fine.
 Don’t expect Gears of War or even 50 Cent.
-As far as exploration it’s the third person as well with the camera a bit farther back giving you the ability to see more which is good because there’s many collectables to get during the game.
+As far as exploration, it’s third person as well with the camera a bit farther back giving you the ability to see more which is good because there are many collectables to get during the game.

 COULD BE HELPFUL WITH ANXIETY BECAUSE